Last Updated on September 16, 2020

 This is one of the first highways that comes to mind when thinking about North Carolina road trips to feature.
 The NC 12 portion of the Outer Banks Scenic Byway starts at Nags Head and runs all the way down through Hatteras before hopping on ferries to Ocracoke and back to the mainland, where it meets US 70.

 The lighthouses of Bodie Island and Hatteras Island are two of the most recognizable places on this road.
-There’s also the wonderful Pea Island National Wildlife Refuge that appears just after leaving Bodie Island.
+There’s also the wonderful Pea Island National Wildlife Refuge, which is where you’ll find a couple of our favorite Outer Banks hiking trails.

-A variety of 4WD-accessible beaches pop up along the way, too, in between the lovely small towns that include Waves, Rodanthe, and Buxton, to name a few.
+A variety of 4WD-accessible beaches pop up along the way, too, in between the lovely Outer Banks towns that include Waves, Rodanthe, and Buxton, to name a few.

 Pamlico Scenic Byway